Skip to content

 9. take in sufficient magnesium

-10. ensure regular exercise
+10. provide regular exercise

 Sufficient exercise helps naturally against headaches

-Also regular Stretching exercises should be planned as a preventative measure.
-And since chronic headaches are often caused by tight or hardened fascia, it can also be helpful to use a special Fascia training to complete.
+Also regular Stretching exercises should be planned as a preventive measure.
+And since chronic headaches are often caused by stuck or hardened fasciae, it can also be helpful to use a special Fascia training to complete.

 Treat and get rid of headaches naturally